decentraland/adr/content/ADR-25-explorer-repositories-decoupling-.md

 - After a checkpoint (TBD) start using the new build in decentraland/explorer synchronize changes and delete unity files from the original repository.

-- After stable release, repeat the same process to separate website and kernel.
+- After stable release, repeat the same process to separate the website and kernel.

 ## Benefit